Majestic-MJ12/OC_P9_DA-Python/README.md

 Follow other users or unsubscribe.

-# Project not fonctionnal !!!
+# Project not functional !!!